-Harwell Science and Innovation Campus is within easy cycling distance of the towns of Abingdon, Didcot and Wantage.
+Harwell Campus is within easy cycling distance of the towns of Abingdon, Didcot and Wantage.

 Sustrans route 544 runs from Didcot to Wantage via the Harwell campus providing a traffic free / country lane route to work.

 Sustrans national route 5 runs through Didcot heading northwards through Sutton Courtenay to Abingdon and Oxford and eastwards to Wallingford and beyond.
 This path can be used to cycle from Oxford and Wallingford and join other routes to get to the Harwell campus.

 Using the nearby Ridgeway national trail provides a route to Goring & Streatley and link onto Reading.
 It also provides an alternative route to Wantage and some good lunchtime rides.

 Rail links to Didcot Parkway station enables cycling to the Harwell campus from towns further away like Reading, Swindon and Oxford.

 Details of routes can be found on each route page and each route has been shown on an interactive map.